For Students Hired in a University Campus Job at CWU

 Student employees are hired on a temporary, hourly, at-will basis, and employment can be terminated by either employee or employer at any time.
 Termination can be for any reason except one that is considered to be based on illegal discrimination (see above section on Discrimination and Grievances).
 You are not required to give advance notice if you decide to leave your position.
 Your employer is not required to provide advance notice before dismissing you.
 It is considered good practice to provide 2 weeks notice.

-Normally, your job will last the duration noted on the Student Personnel Action Form (SPAF).
-However, the SPAF is not a contract, and you are not guaranteed employment through any specific date.
+Normally, your job will last the duration noted on the Upload Spreadsheet.
+However, the Upload Spreadsheet is not a contract, and you are not guaranteed employment through any specific date.
 A job may end early for many reasons, including for example: budget constraints, lack of work, inability to perform job duties, inability to interact reasonably with co-workers, safety violations, insubordination, repeated lateness or absences, and/or scheduling conflicts.

 Before you begin work, you and your employer must submit hiring documents to the Student Employment Office.
 Click here for a list of those documents.